Quick Summary of Magical Girl Spec-Ops Asuka Episode 7

 I feel bad for the four Japanese who were traded to representatives from the Disas world!
-I wonder if it's too dangerous to go after them?
-I guess it's be like a small team invading an entire world -- or an entire universe.
+Is it too dangerous to go after them?
+I guess it’s be like a small team invading an entire world — or an entire universe.

 These poor people!
 It looks like the JSDF doesn’t even know they had been kidnapped.
 Capture from the Crunchyroll stream.